I started my DIY CCTV system with Hikvision cameras many years ago, but over time I’ve added quite a few Reolink IP cameras to my DIY CCTV system.

 The biggest concern I have with Hikvision is not so much about their cameras, but who owns the company.
 The Chinese government owns at least a partial stake in Hikvision.
 This creates a few ethical and moral quandaries that I won’t go into here – you know what I’m talking about.

-From a technical standpoint, you should treat any security camera the same way – with maximum suspicion that they may be ‘dialing home’ to their manufacturers servers.
+From a technical standpoint, you should treat any security camera the same way – with maximum suspicion that they may be ‘dialing home’ to their manufacturer’s own servers and leaking your data.
 So lock them down using Virtual LANs (VLAN) and strict firewall rules like I have in my DIY home security camera system.

-Apart from solid build quality, super affordable pricing, and totally offline operation, what I really like about Reolink is the quality of their apps and PC software.back to menu ↑
+Apart from solid build quality, super affordable pricing, and totally offline operation, what I really like about Reolink is the quality of their apps and PC software.

-In 2020, everybody’s selling 8MP IP cameras.
+In 2023, everybody’s selling 8MP IP cameras.
 4K resolution is the buzzword and 8MP is what you need to get 4K video.
+So lets pitch an 8MP camera from each brand against each other.

 Hardware features – Hikvision vs. Reolink

 Both cameras support Power over Ethernet (PoE).
-But only the Hikvision has on-board storage in the form of a microSD card slot.
+Both also have on-board storage in the form of a microSD card slot that can take cards of up to 128 GB capacity.

 The cameras bodies are both made from metal but differing levels of ingress protection (IP67 for Hikvision and IP66 for Reolink).
 I am happy to see Hikvision have embraced IP67, they have always gone for IP66 for their outdoor IP cameras.

-Neither have vandal protection (IK10), more expensive Hikvision bullets do have it these days.back to menu ↑
+Neither have vandal protection (IK10), more expensive Hikvision bullets do have it these days.

 Software features – Hikvision vs. Reolink